 For my fellow Disney fans, here’s a bit of trivia.
 Did you know Mickey Mouse makes a brief appearance in the film?
 You can spy him marching in the town Christmas parade, among several of Dorothy’s friends from The Wizard of Oz.

 Have you every visited Walt Disney’s Carousel of Progress in Magic Kingdom?
 If so, you may have heard a familiar voice.
 The father in the attraction, formally named John, is voiced by none other than Jean Shepherd himself.
+Check out some other connections between Disney and A Christmas Story here.

 I hope you have enjoyed this trip through Ralphie’s world.
 Merry Christmas and Happy Holidays to you and yours, and a Happy New Year too!